erase: The Story

 Prevention of bullying and violence in schools

-- Training for educators, community partners and parents on topics like social media, threat assessment and trauma response (more than 18,000 educators and community partners have participated in over 280 training sessions)
+- Training for educators, community partners and parents on topics like social media, threat assessment and trauma response (more than 25,000 educators and community partners have participated in these training sessions)

 - Provincial guidelines for threat assessments